mhcp0001/aw-watcher-window/README.md

 Every heartbeat now includes a `virtual_desktop` field indicating the current workspace index (or GUID on Windows).
 This information is best-effort and may not be available on all desktop environments.

-### Note to macOS users

-To log current window title the terminal needs access to macOS accessibility API.
-This can be enabled in `System Preferences > Security & Privacy > Accessibility`, then add the Terminal to this list.
-If this is not enabled the watcher can only log current application, and not window title.